 I always say: salads don't have to be boring!
-So today, I'm bringing you this Tempeh Salad with Miso Ginger Sauce....so yum!
+So today, I'm bringing you this Tempeh Salad with Miso Ginger Sauce....so yummy!
 Marinated tempeh, fresh vegetables for the salad, and a flavorful miso ginger sauce.

-Now, before the word "tempeh" scares you away, know that this can be made with any of your preferred protein source.
+Now, before the word "tempeh" scares you away, know that this can be made with any of your preferred protein sources.
 Marinated tofu works wonderfully if tempeh is not your thing (but don't knock it till you try it!).

-What is tempeh?
 Tempeh is made from cooked and fermented soybeans.
 They're a great alternative to meat or if you want to change up your usual tofu dish!
 This recipe will taste just as delicious with some marinated tofu if tempeh just isn't your thing (but you should definitely try it!).
 You can use the same marinade I use for the tempeh in this recipe or you can check out my Vegetable Pad Thai with Marinated Tofu and use that one.

-What is miso?
 Miso is often used in Japanese cooking and made through a fermentation process either using soybeans and/or a grain.
 There are many different types of miso...I used white miso paste in most of my recipes.
 The flavor in white miso paste is a soft umami flavor with a milder and sweeter taste.
 Because of the fermentation, miso is high in probiotics.

 To make Tempeh Salad with Miso Ginger Sauce:

-- First, make the tempeh.
+- First, make the marinated tempeh.
 Marinate the tempeh ahead of time.
 I recommend marinating at least 4 hours but overnight is best!
 To marinate all sides well, rotate the tempeh pieces it at some point.
 Cut the tempeh in about 1 inch triangles (the smaller the pieces, the better).
 For the marinade, I used: garlic, soy sauce, rice vinegar, and oil.
 When it's marinated, it's ready to bake it for about 20 minutes, rotating half way.
 For more flavor (and totally optional!), add a tablespoon of soy sauce to the leftover marinade and pour over the tempeh.
 Bake for an additional 5 minutes.

 - Next, make the miso ginger sauce.
 I like to make mine when I marinate the tempeh because the flavors set in really well (and it's convenient).
 However, if you make it when you're ready to eat, it's still just as delicious.
 Whisk together miso, ginger paste, tahini, maple syrup, lime, black pepper, and water.
 If you make this in advance, refrigerate until you are ready to use.
 The sauce will thicken in the fridge so add an extra tablespoon of water at a time until you reach your desired consistency.